2004 Pacific Life Open

 The 2004 Pacific Life Open was a tennis tournament played on outdoor hard courts.
-It was the 31st edition of the Indian Wells Masters and was part of the Masters Series of the 2004 ATP Tour and of Tier I of the 2004 WTA Tour.
+It was the 31st edition of the Indian Wells Open and was part of the Masters Series of the 2004 ATP Tour and of Tier I of the 2004 WTA Tour.
 Both the men's and women's events took place at the Indian Wells Tennis Garden in Indian Wells, California in the United States from March 10 through March 21, 2004.